Ramaria stricta: Distribution and habitat

 Ramaria stricta has a cosmopolitan distribution, and is a fairly common species.
 The fungus is lignicolous, common in late summer and fall in coniferous forests of the Pacific Coast and Rocky Mountains.
 The fungus grows on dead wood, stumps, trunks, and branches of both leafy and coniferous trees.
 The form that grows on deciduous wood tends to be more orange and less bushy than those which grow on coniferous wood.
-Fruit bodies can form in "log lines" where decaying wood is buried underground near the surface, or is in an advanced state of decomposition.
+The fruit bodies can form in "log lines" where decaying wood is buried underground near the surface or is in an advanced state of decomposition.

+Edibility

+The fruit body has been described as "edible but unpalatable", but later field guides say it is inedible.